So you went and got your self ordained online…

 Whatever you come up with should be memorized or off-the-cuff.

-Often known as the the Benediction or Final Blessing, this is a clue to everyone in the crowd that the agony is almost over and soon they will feast!
+Your words should be a clue to everyone in the crowd that the agony is almost over and soon they will feast!
 So again, short, sweet and powerful!

 “Sarah and Frank, we are almost finished, but before I pronounce you as husband and wife, I have a few final words for you…I hope today has been magical for you and that you will remember this moment forever.
 I hope you cherish every moment of your life together…” and so on.